Flight-Free-UK/flight_free_uk_website/source/posts/how-to-interrail.html.markdown

 ## Are ferries included?

 Interrail partners with several ferry companies across Europe, meaning you can buy discounted tickets for these ferries, usually 20 or 30%.
+Find out which ones [here](https://www.interrail.eu/en/plan-your-trip/tips-and-tricks/trains-europe/ferries).

 ## Children travel for free!